Pornpatr/NewsReaderApplication/README.md

 # News Reader Application

 News Reader Application is a simple Android app that allows users to browse news articles from various sources.
-It is built using Kotlin and the MVVM architecture pattern.
+It is built using Kotlin and follows the MVVM architecture pattern.

 ## License